Comparison of the AK-47 and M16: Magazines

 "Magazines are one of the most important elements of any firearm design.
 They are responsible for the feeding portion of the cycle of operation.
-Even in the most proven arm that reliably extracts and ejects, the magazine has to be 100-percent reliable for it to consistently feed properly."
+Even in the most proven arm that reliably extracts and ejects, the magazine has to be 100 percent reliable for it to consistently feed properly."

 The AK-47's 30-round magazines have a pronounced curve that allows them to smoothly feed ammunition into the chamber.
 Their heavy steel construction combined with "feed-lips" (the surfaces at the top of the magazine that control the angle at which the cartridge enters the chamber) machined from a single steel billet makes them highly resistant to damage.
 These magazines are so strong that "Soldiers have been known to use their mags as hammers, and even bottle openers."
 This makes the AK-47 magazine more reliable, although heavier than U.S. and NATO magazines.
 The early slab-sided steel AK-47 magazines weigh 0.43 kg empty.
 The later steel AKM magazines had lighter sheet-metal bodies with prominent reinforcing ribs weighing 0.33 kg empty.
 The current issue steel-reinforced plastic magazines are even lighter, weighing 0.25 kg empty.
 Early steel AK-47 magazines are 9.75 inches long, and the later ribbed steel AKM and newer plastic magazines are about an inch shorter.

 The M16's magazine was meant to be a lightweight, disposable item.
 As such, it is made of pressed/stamped aluminum and was not designed to be durable.
 Therefore, it is easier to damage than an AK-47 magazine and the feed lips are proportionally weaker when compared to the AK-47.
 The M16 originally used a 20-round magazine which was later replaced by a bent 30-round design.
 As a result, the magazine follower tends to rock or tilt, causing malfunctions.
 Many non-U.S. and commercial magazines have been developed to effectively mitigate these shortcomings (e.g., H&K's all-stainless-steel magazine, Magpul's polymer P-MAG, etc.).
 Standard USGI aluminum 30-round M16 magazines weigh 0.11 kg empty and are 7.1 inches long.
-The newer plastic magazines are about a half inch longer.
-The newer steel magazines are about a half inch longer and 4 ounces heavier.
+The newer plastic magazines are about a half-inch longer.
+The newer steel magazines are about a halfinch longer and 4 ounces heavier.
 The M16's magazine has become the unofficial NATO STANAG magazine and is currently used by many Western Nations, in numerous weapon systems.

 In 2009, the U.S. Military began fielding an "improved magazine" identified by a tan-colored follower.
 "The new follower incorporates an extended rear leg and modified bullet protrusion for improved round stacking and orientation.
 The self-leveling/anti-tilt follower minimizes jamming while a wider spring coil profile creates even force distribution.
 The performance gains have not added weight or cost to the magazines."